GreenInfo-Network/IonicMapStarter/README.md

 Jumpstart your Ionic map-based apps with this starter template.

 A minimal but functional, standalone mobile app from which to build your own creations.
+In a few minutes your app will have basemaps from Google Maps, Bing Maps, OSM and other tile services, will have panels for navigating the app, and will support caching tiles onto your device so the map can be browsed offline.

 # Getting Started